ad-freiburg/qlever/docs/master_makefile.md

 and powerful.
 It provides Makefile targets for all the actions one typically wants to do.
 For example

         make                # Shortcut for make show_config
         make show_config    # Show the configuration
-        make index.OVERWRITES_AN_EXISTING_INDEX   # Build an QLever index make start                                # Start the engine
+        make index          # Build a QLever index (does NOT overwrite existing index) make remove-index   # Remove an existing index make start          # Start the engine
         make log            # Show the log
         ...                 # Many more

 ## How to configure the Makefile